The ‘cheapest time’ to book flight is a myth, Google Flights says. What to do instead

-(NEXSTAR) – A brutal combination of soaring gas prices, inflation and travel disruptions have many, including the team at Google Flights, looking for the best way to book a cheap flight.
+(NEXSTAR) — A brutal combination of soaring gas prices, inflation, and travel disruptions has many, including the team at Google Flights, looking for the best way to book a cheap flight.

 Just as the price of airfare has gone up — after an 8% drop in July, it was still 30% higher than in 2021 — so has the volume of Google searches for “cheapest airline tickets.”
 The online query rocketed 240% from April to August, Google found.